Corionis/ELS/artifacts/document/hint-status.md

 provide the needed functionality when using the -r | --remote option.

 ELS Hints are optional.
 Hint tracking is optional when using hints.
-But the ELS Hint Status Server (HSS) is required when using hints and hint tracking with the -r | --remote option.
+But the ELS Hint Status Server (HSS) is **required** when using hints and hint tracking with the -r | --remote option.

+The ELS Hint Keys file introduced with 3.0.0 is used by the HSS for authentication during the complex ELS automated handshake.